-I was raised in the Northeast suburbs of Chicago but consider myself a Cheesehead as I have called Wisconsin home for almost all of the last 12 years (and because I am a huge Packer fan).
-I moved up to Milwaukee to attend Marquette where I graduated with a degree in Biomedical Engineering and then went on to medical school at the Medical College of Wisconsin.
-My residency in Pediatrics was also right here in town at Children’s Hospital of Wisconsin, during which I received much of my primary care training at Bayshore Pediatrics with Dr. Melbye.
-Following my residency, I decided to complete a fellowship in Pediatric Sports Medicine down at Lurie Children’s Hospital of Chicago/Northwestern University and I am excited to be back up in the Milwaukee area with the Bayshore team.
+I was raised in the Northeast suburbs of Chicago but have called Wisconsin home since moving to Milwaukee for college at Marquette.
+I graduated with a degree in Biomedical Engineering, attended medical school at the Medical College of Wisconsin, and performed my residency in Pediatrics right here in town as well at Children’s Hospital of Wisconsin.
+Following my residency, I decided to complete a fellowship in Pediatric Sports Medicine at Lurie Children’s Hospital of Chicago/Northwestern University.
+I am excited to have settled in the Milwaukee area and to be practicing with the Bayshore team.

-My wife, Mindy, and I met while at Marquette and she is a nurse in the Hematology, Oncology, and Bone Marrow Transplant Unit at Children’s Hospital of Wisconsin.
-We were blessed with our first daughter, Lucy, in 2016 and currently live in Tosa where Mindy grew up.
+My wife and I met while at Marquette, and she is a nurse in the Hematology, Oncology, and Bone Marrow Transplant Unit at Children’s Hospital of Wisconsin.
+We were blessed with two children over the last few years and currently live in Tosa where my wife grew up.
 We enjoy spending time with our family and friends, hiking, camping, kayaking, and traveling to state and national parks.
-Lucy likes doing almost anything (except for taking baths and wearing shoes) so by default she is a “happy camper” during all those activities (apologies for the bad “dad joke”).

-I feel very fortunate to be joining the other providers at Bayshore and humbled for the opportunity to dedicate myself to caring for the children of our community.
+I feel very fortunate and humbled for the opportunity to dedicate myself to caring for the children of our community.